 Explore the medieval old town of Rhodes, then sail across to Symi.
 From here, explore the island’s pastel coloured harbour, visit the famous pilgrimage site of the 18th-century Monastery of Archangel Michael Panormitis, and laze on the beaches of Nanou, St. Nicholas, and Marathounda.

-However, Autumn in Greece is a great time to experience more of Mykonos’ understated charm.
 You can hike to Kato Myloi, the famous windmills above the Chora, hang out in Little Venice, and go wine tasting at one of the island’s many organic vineyards.

 Events and Festivities During Autumn in Greece